 This section provides a summary of information, which has helped to develop an understanding of flood risk in the area.
 Since 2011 SEPA has developed and updated national level assessments of flooding from rivers, surface water and coastal sources.
-The national level assessment is improved for coastal flooding through a flood study in Vidlin.
-This included an aerial drone survey to assess the local topography as the area has not yet been covered by national LIDAR surveying.
-The impacts of climate change on future sea levels were also assessed based on the latest data (United Kingdom Climate Projections 2018).
-There are no records of flooding in the Vidlin target area but this does not confirm that there is no flood risk.
-The primary concern is breaking waves and spray running over the causeway.
-This would significantly affect pedestrian use.
-This may occur more frequently in the future due to the impacts of climate change on sea level rise.
+The national level assessment is improved for coastal flooding by the Lossiemouth Coastal Flood Study.
+There are records of coastal flooding in the Seatown area of Lossiemouth including floods in December 2012.